 Jake’s Texas Tea House mixes Texas-style dining with fresh ingredients in a casual, family-friendly setting.
 Their menu features BBQ, steaks, and Tex-Mex dishes.

 I usually try their brisket tacos or beef fajitas.
 The service feels warm and attentive, and the portions are generous.
-It’s a solid choice for a relaxed meal with authentic Texas flavors.
+It’s a great spot to unwind over a laid-back meal that highlights genuine Texas flavors.

 Brazos Bar & Bistro